1452 (10th March)

 1492 (12th October)

-Christopher Columbus reached San Salvador and claimed it for Spain.
+Christopher Columbus reached San Salvador (the Bahamas) and claimed it for Spain.

 Christopher Columbus returned to Spain.
 He brought with him Natives and gold.

 This treaty with Portugal divided the Earth outside Europe between their respective countries.

 Pope Alexander VI gave Ferdinand and Isabella the titles ‘Catholic Monarchs’.

 Charles VIII of France